A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Conclusions

-Looking forward, we note that our VMC approach can be applied to additional excited state situations beyond those considered in this work.
-Core excitations are one area where VMC has already demonstrated high accuracy, \cite{Garner2020} and work is currently underway on exploring whether the approach presented here will offer similar benefits in that context.
-Excited state absorption \cite{Fedotov2021} is another setting that challenges both CASPT2 and coupled cluster and where the present approach could be usefully applied without any obvious additional difficulty.
-Finally, in solid-state systems, the discrete states of defects are another potential opportunity for applying our state-specific machinery.
-Methodologically, further improvements in user-accessibility remain an ongoing effort.
-Systematic determination and automation of effective choices in optimization details such as the mixture between accelerated descent and the blocked linear method, descent hyperparameters, and the choice of guiding function should streamline workflows in future.
-With such improvements, it should be possible to apply our SS-CASSCF/sCI/VMC methodology to an even wider range of challenging excited state questions.
+Looking forward, we are excited to explore wider applications of the methodology presented here, as well as further method development at the intersection between excited state quantum chemistry and quantum Monte Carlo.
+Core excitations are one area where VMC has already demonstrated high accuracy in preliminary work, \cite{Garner2020a} and we expect that the approach presented here will offer similar advantages in that context.
+Excited state absorption \cite{Fedotov2021} is another setting that challenges both CASPT2 and coupled cluster methods but should pose much less difficultly for methods that operate in an excited-state-specific mode.
+Finally, the discrete states that exist at defects offer opportunities for usefully applying state-specific methodology in the solid state.
+Methodologically, further improvements in user-accessibility are an obvious priority, as much of the machinery behind modern excited state VMC is relatively new and not yet familiar to many researchers.
+Systematic determination and automation of effective choices in optimization details such as the mixture between accelerated descent and the blocked linear method steps in hybrid optimizations, as well as the choice of guiding functions should help streamline workflows.
+Most importantly, we fully expect that even more effective combinations of methods at the intersection of excited state quantum chemistry and quantum Monte Carlo will be developed in the years ahead.